codeivate/codeivate-st/README.md

 [Sublime 3 Version Available](https://github.com/codeivate/codeivate-st/tree/sublime3)

-You can install it via [Sublime Package Control](http://wbond.net/sublime_packages/package_control),
+You can install it via [Sublime Package Control](http://wbond.net/sublime_packages/package_control) download package control and bring up the package install list CTRL+SHIFT+P then type and select "Install package", search for "Codeivate" and hit enter.

 To use you need to enter "user_id" and "user_token"